 21. The Clock Tower is the Definitive Stage of the Castlevania Series

-In the first game, the interior of a clock tower, gigantic moving gears and all, formed one-third of the final stage.
-Ever since, clock tower stages have appeared through the Castlevania series.
+The interior of a clock tower, gigantic moving gears and all, formed one-third of the final stage in the first NES Castlevania game.
+Ever since, clock tower stages have appeared through the series.
 Medusa Heads (see above) are usually at their worst in these stages.

 22. Simon Belmont Was One of the Heroes In the Animated Series, Captain N: The Game Master

 Simon was a major character in Captain N: The Game Master, which ran for three seasons between 1989 and 1991.
 Unlike the original vampire hunter, this version of Simon was egotistical and goofy, often intended as comic relief.